 Herbal infused water

 These are incredibly easy to make, all you must remember is to change out the herbs and fruit so as to keep the water strong and flavourful.
-Below are a few of my favorite combinations, though you can certainly make your own infusions.
+Below are a few of my favourite combinations, though you can certainly make your own infusions.
 For the herbs you can just through the sprigs into the jugs, the fruits can be sliced, thinly or thickly as can the ginger.

-Mint water is wonderful and my favorite.
+Mint water is wonderful and my favourite.
 I recommend leaving your glass jug on the counter for an hour or so so that the oils can diffuse out of the mint leaves and stems and into the water (this won’t happen in the fridge).
 Give it a taste after an hour and if it is minty enough you can move it over to the fridge.

 Uww, this one surprised me!
 I left a few sprigs from my garden in a glass jug in the fridge and over the course of the day, the herb slowly diffused into the water.
 Not only does it smell wonderfully of lavender but it has the most pleasant and sweet taste.
 I love drinking water before I go to bed as I find dehydration keeps me up.
 This infused water not only helps keep me hydrated but it also leaves me feeling relaxed and calm.